jub0bs/fcors/README.md

 with any HTTP method among `GET`, `POST`, `PUT`, or `DELETE`, and possibly with request header `Authorization`.
-The CORS middleware in question is then applied to a simple handler bound to the `/hello` resource.
+The CORS middleware in question is then applied to a simple handler bound to the `/hello` endpoint.

 ```go
 package main